 To remove Package Services from the SMP:

-- Highlight the NS / SMP server, and click the pencil to edit it.
+Highlight the SMP server, and click the pencil to edit it.

-Finally, Package is not, generally, needed on the SMP in a single server environment.
+Finally, Package Server is not generally needed on the SMP in a single server environment.
 The package "source" locations are also delivered out as code-bases to clients requesting packages.
-The only possible exception to this might be in a hierarchy where the child location is very very small for whatever reason, and Package services are required for replication.
-For a single site / single server though, Deployment will work fine without adding Package Services to the SMP.
-All of the packages have a "source" code base, the DS components are installed by default, images can be captured to the SMP fine even without this, and since it's a single site scenario, no "package" servers are needed for packag replication.
+The only possible exception to this might be in a hierarchy where the child location is very small for whatever reason and Package services are required for replication.
+For a single site and single server though, Deployment will work fine without adding Package Services to the SMP.
+All of the packages have a "source" code base, the DS components are installed by default, images can be captured to the SMP fine even without this and since it's a single site scenario, no "package" servers are needed for package replication.
 This is a possible configuration for under 500 users, as a general rule.